mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 - `_id`: a unique identifier of the record, automatically generated
 - `portfolioOrigin`: a value concerning the origin of the error, defaults to `UNKNOWN_PORTFOLIO_ORIGIN`
 - `type`: the Single View type
-- `identifier`: id of the projection changes
+- `identifier`: the id of the projection changes
 - `errorType`: the error details
-- `createdAt`: time of creation
+- `createdAt`: the time of creation
 - `creatorId`: set to `single-view-creator`
 - `__STATE__`: set to `PUBLIC`
 - `updaterId`: set to `single-view-creator`
-- `updatedAt`: time of creation
+- `updatedAt`: the time of creation

-It is highly recommended using a TTL index to enable the automatic deletion of older messages, which can be done directly using the Console, as explained [here](/development_suite/api-console/api-design/crud_advanced.md#indexes).
+It is highly recommended to use a TTL index to enable the automatic deletion of older messages, which can be done directly using the Console, as explained [here](/development_suite/api-console/api-design/crud_advanced.md#indexes).

 ### CA certs